 Some private companies are turning more and more to an integrative system that covers the various steps in data production and processing, such as buying out Labogena or projects to incorporate performance testing organisations in selection companies.
 Thus the National Genetic Database (Système National d’Information Génétique, SNIG), previously entirely public, is now in a transition phase where, even if data collection continues to be shared among all members, some parts of regional databases lend themselves to privatisation for use in R&D and genetic evaluation.
-Thus, some private partners can invite public research institutes to work with them on certain data or selection criteria without sharing and transferring the results all the stakeholders in selection.
+Thus, some private partners can invite public research institutes to work with them on certain data or selection criteria without sharing and transferring the results with all the stakeholders in selection.
 Moreover, this integration of data collection with a breeding programme goes far beyond the historical partners.
 Thus, since the development of genomics, technology for sexing semen has boomed, leading to optimal and profitable use of genomics promoting the production of females in crosses between high-genetic-value animals.
 An American company, Sexing Technologies, holds the monopoly on this technology for which it has bought all of the patents and is now equipping selection companies around the world.
 Owing to the profits brought by this technological success, this company is now investing in the genetic selection of sires.
 As the owner of bulls, it is in a position to sell semen and invests in large experimental farms to produce the amount of data required for selection based on specific differentiation criteria.

-Although this technological innovation disrupts the property rights regime of genetic information, it is also accompanied by important changes in terms of the second component of the common-pool resource system: that of genetic resources and the market for indexed semen.
+Although this technological innovation disrupts the property rights regime of genetic information as we have just illustrated, it is also accompanied by important changes in terms of the second component of the common-pool resource system: that of genetic resources and the market for indexed semen.
 In the former regime, the genetics marketed for each breed was not differentiated (beyond individual variations from one bull to another); the selection targets, translated into ISU (a global merit index) were collegially determined within the breed organisation and common to all selection companies.
-In the new competitive context of the 2006 LOA and due to the possibilities offered by genomics (to create new “private” selection criteria independently of the previous, labour-intensive progeny testing method), the selection companies now seek to distinguish themselves from their competitors through a segmented and diversified offer.
+In the new competitive context of the 2006 LOA and due to the possibilities offered by genomics (the potential to create new “private” selection criteria independently of the previous, labour-intensive progeny testing method), the selection companies now seek to distinguish themselves from their competitors through a segmented and diversified offer.
 These companies hire marketing consultants and invest in the creation of a brand image.
 They engage in studies that identify farmer typologies, and glean “behavioural segmentations” or user profiles from them to target their genetics products.
 Thus, in an introductory speech, one of the CEOs of these businesses, used as his catch phrase a citation from Christophe Lafougère (CEO of Gira Food, a market consultancy firm): “the future lies in segmentation”, adding that “investment in the brand, the image, is truly an investment for the future” (France Agricole, 21 May 2014).

 These companies are not selling Holstein bulls, but a segmented supply of semen from their “brand” of Holstein with an image of their own construction.
 They promote “cumulative” and not “corrective” genetic crosses to produce bulls that correspond to specific segments: the “production” segment, the “quality” segment, the “health” segment, the “endurance” segment.
 Some businesses have begun to sell “packs” of bull semen that correspond to these segments.
 The genetics products are thus no longer centred on the breed or the individual bull but rather on a breeder profile (particularly because in genomics, the bulls are replaced much faster in the product catalogues and are more numerous and thus less well known by farmers).